Last Updated on October 10, 2020 by MaKenna | MamaKenna

 And if you don’t get it on just right, it’ll hurt more and could leave a purple mark.
 Kinda like a hickey almost.

-In my opinion, I would say that nipple shields can be beneficial and good for breastfeeding.
-With the above situations in mind.
+With the above situations in mind, I would say that nipple shields can be beneficial and good for breastfeeding.

 But I also don’t think it’s a good idea to permanently be using a nipple shield.

-They can help, but it’s only a short term solution.
+They can help, but only as a short term solution.

-Just in case a situation comes up where you may need to use one, you can check out these resources below for more information.
+You can check out these helpful resources below for more information.

 Resources for Nipple Shields: